ChrisNZL/snap-chromium/README.md

 * Plan names that contain "& Snap Plus" are now truncated to not make the pop-up window be too wide.

+---

+This extension is unofficial and not maintained by Snap.

+If you need assistance, tweet me on Twitter [@ChrisNZL](https://twitter.com/ChrisNZL), or email me chrisnzl@snap.net.nz - thanks!